 - Add 1 Tbsp mirin, 1 tsp sugar, and 1 Tbsp soy sauce.

-- Add ¼ tsp salt and fried tofu.
+- Add ¼ tsp Diamond Crystal kosher salt and the fried tofu.
+Taste the soup and adjust the seasonings if needed.
 Turn off the heat and cover (so it won’t evaporate).

-- Cook or reheat udon noodles according to the package instructions.
+- Cook or reheat 12 oz udon noodles according to the package instructions.

-- Drain udon noodles well and serve them in individual bowls.
-Divide and serve fried firm tofu and soup broth.
+- Drain the udon noodles well and serve them in individual bowls.
+Divide and serve the fried firm tofu and soup broth.

 - Top the noodles with blanched bok choy, minced mushrooms, and fried eggplant.
-Serve immediately with shichimi togarashi on the side for a spicy kick.
+Serve immediately with shichimi togarashi (Japanese seven spice) on the side for a spicy kick.